Student Loan Debt Crisis

 Should a borrower fall behind on payments, the resulting impact on their credit score puts other forms of debt relief, such as refinancing, beyond reach.
 Losing access to additional lines of credit, such as an auto loan, mortgage, or loans to pursue a higher degree, the borrower often falls ever deeper into debt.

-- By July 2020, 11.2% of adults with student loan debt reported they were unable to make at least one student loan payment that year-to-date.
+• In 2018, 14.3% of graduates who completed 10 years earlier in 2018 with student loan debt reported they were unable to make at least one student loan payment that year-to-date.

-- 15.1% of student borrowers under 40 years old are behind on their student loan payments.
+• Over 25% of student borrowers over 40 years old are behind on their student loan payments.

 See our report on Student Loan Debt Statistics for more detailed research and analysis of student debt growth.